 The Penn Monto Elite smooth ball is the official ball for the NCAA Division III championship.
 The color of the ball will be white, unless mutually agreed upon by the games committee and competing coaches.
 Host institutions will receive a minimum of 12 game balls per game.
-Practice balls must be provided by the competing teams.
+Practice balls must be provided by the competing teams in preliminary rounds.